Zed65pro/assign-1/README.md

-# assign-1
+# assigment-2
-Assignment 1 - week 2
+Assignment 2 for module 2